cavalab/cavalab.github.io/index.md

 <img style="float: left; padding: 0px 10px 0px 0px;" width="250" height="250" src="/docs/assets/Cava_Lab_logo.png " alt="CAVA Lab logo"/>

-Welcome to the Clarity- And Virtue-guided Algorithms Laboratory.
+ Welcome to the Clarity- And Virtue-guided Algorithms Lab, a.ka. the Computers Are Very Alarming Lab.

 We are interested in improving the _interpretability_ and _fairness_ of predictive models deployed in healthcare settings.
 We create and study algorithms that can embed these notions when learning from health data.